 You are welcome to print out and post for later use the chart and examples (in .pdf format) by selecting a chart or the chart example and selecting “Print”

 It is important to keep in mind this is only a baseline of daily water needs.
 Many factors can alter this base calculation up or down.
 Kidney failure may decrease or increase daily water needs.
-Fever, hyperventilation, exertion, diarrhea, vomiting, severe damage to the skin (as in burns), sequestration (pooling) of water in body cavities or intestines are examples of conditions which may increase, sometimes dramatically, total daily water needs.
+Fever, hyperventilation, exertion, diarrhea, vomiting, severe damage to the skin (as in burns), and sequestration (pooling) of water in body cavities or intestines are examples of conditions which may increase, sometimes dramatically, total daily water needs.
 The estimated or measured loss or retention of water needs to be estimated for a 24 hour period and the result added to or subtracted from the baseline water needs.
 Water needs should be recalculated and adjusted daily, or more often, if necessary.

-Water needs can be met by administering water by stomach tube if the digestive tract is functioning sufficiently, by subcutaneous administration, enema into the rectum and large intestine, by intra-osseous infusion, or preferably by intravenous infusion.
+Water needs can be met by administering water by stomach tube, if the digestive tract is functioning sufficiently, by subcutaneous administration, enema into the rectum and large intestine, by intra-osseous infusion, or preferably by intravenous infusion.